ug-kim/ug-kim/README.md

 ### Yuji Kim | @ug-kim

 - 👋 Hello!
-I am a master student at Algorithmic Machine Intelligence Lab @ Postech AI.
+I am an Integrated M.S. and Ph.D. student at Algorithmic Machine Intelligence Lab @ Postech AI.
-- 🌱 My main areas of interest are making clear 3D understanding by realistic 3D reconstruction and generation to enable authentic communication in the the virtual world.
+- 🌱 My main areas of interest are making clear 3D understanding by realistic 3D reconstruction and generation to enable authentic communication in the virtual world.

 ### About me